sebbekarlsson/state0/README.md

 );

 // this one just logs the new state,
-// to be used in a react component for eample. dispatcher.when( updateUserAction(SOME_RANDOM_USER_ID),
+// to be used in a react component for example. dispatcher.when( updateUserAction(SOME_RANDOM_USER_ID),
   (prevState: IUser, nextState: IUser) => {